lattar0/Passweird/README.md

 <h1 align="center">Passweird</h1>
-<p align="center">A mobile application, which has the job of saving passwords for you, just enter the username and password, which is saved.</p>
+<p align="center">A mobile application that has the purpose of saving passwords for you, just enter the username and password and that's it, it's saved!</p>

 <p align="center">
 <img src="https://github.com/shaundeveloper/Passweird/blob/main/Home.svg?raw=true" width="500" height="500" alt="home"/>